granade-io/pluscoder/docs/quick_start.md

     You can also specify any CLI config flag using environment variables or inside pluscoder-config.yaml file.
 Check configuration options at [Configuration](documentation/config.md) or by running `pluscoder -h`.

 !!! info
     First time you run `pluscoder` you will be prompted to specify your preferred LLM provider and model.
 You can also specify the provider and model using the `provider` and `model` options.
-Check all available providers at the [Configuration](documentation/config.md#providers).
+Check all supported providers at [Providers Section](documentation/providers.md).

 Agents by default can read/write local repository files.
 You can run agents using read-only mode by adding the `read_only` flag.